stande-os/RestAPITestsTemplate/README.md

 - FluentAssertions - to make flexible assertions

 # How to run tests
- 1. Open the solution in Visual Studio 2017
+ - Open the solution in Visual Studio 2017
- 2. Open menu Test>Windows>Test Explorer
+ - Open menu Test>Windows>Test Explorer
+ - Restore NuGet packages (SpecFlow, RestSharp, FluentAssertions)
- 3. Build the solution
+ - Build the solution
- 4. In the Test Explorer, run the tests
+ - In the Test Explorer, run the tests

 # Expected result
 All tests should run and pass